 Education and training for health care professionals — including surgeons, eye bank managers, technicians and counsellors — are critical to the success of corneal transplantation program.
 Education and skills transfer must be comprehensive and updated regularly.

 Comprehensive corneal transplantation requires specialized skills, which most eye surgeons don’t have on graduating from university.
-ESI supports basic educational programs to help surgeons acquire the necessary skills and knowledge, usually over the course of one to two years, depending on the surgeon’s skills.
+ESI supports educational programs to help surgeons acquire the necessary skills and knowledge during a three-year Fellowship training program.

 ESI and its partners’ programs provide training in surgery and patient selection and post-surgery management.
 This includes treatment of transplant rejections, and diagnosis and treatment of corneal disease to prevent or minimize corneal scarring and to maximize vision.